 I first worked in France as long ago as 1978, three months of total immersion which showed me what a French A-level was worth.

 In 1997 I took the University of Cambridge CELTA (Certificate in Teaching English to Speakers of Other Languages or TESOL, previously known as the Certificate in English Language Teaching to Adults), and then worked full-time in France for three years.

 Recently I have lived for fifteen months in the High Alps near Briançon, two months in the Pyrenees at Bagnères-de-Luchon, and eight months on the Vercors plateau at Villard de Lans.
 I love mountain sports and watersports, and in 2009 I launched Kayarchy, a hefty online handbook of sea kayaking.

-Today I live in Ireland, in the part of the Republic of Ireland known as "Yeats Country", where I use English and French every day as a freelance translator and as a teacher of English as a foreign language (EFL) - see www.linguetic.co.uk
+Today I live in the United Kingdom, where I use English and French every day as a freelance translator and as a teacher of English as a foreign language (EFL) - see www.linguetic.co.uk